rdemolgen/SavvySuite/README.md

 2. Noisyness of the sample after excluding known CNVs (the CNV calling is performed twice, as the calling depends on the noisyness of the sample).
 This figure should be below 0.2 for good results.
 If too many of the samples have a high noisyness, then increase the chunk size parameter (-d <size>).
 3. Number of deletions found in the sample
 4. Number of duplications found in the sample
+5. The number of reads in the sample.
-5. The filename containing the sample summary.
+6. The filename containing the sample summary.

 ### PrepareLinkageData
 This software is used to pre-process linkage disequilibrium data, to get it into a format that can be read quickly by SavvyHomozygosity and SavvySharedHaplotypes.
 It requires a vcf file containing whole genome genotype data for many samples (a few hundred would be appropriate).
 It can be run as follows: